nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:
 Let's say you want to see which students have [Mastery Checks](#glossary) closest to the current date.
-To achieve that, you can sort the list according to the students' Mastery Check dates.
+To achieve that, you can sort the list according to the students' Mastery Check dates, by following the steps below.

-You can follow the steps below to do so.

 Steps:
 1. Type `sort m/a` in the *Command Box*.